-The 5% mortgage scheme is a new government-backed scheme, allowing first time buyers, home movers and previous homeowners to get a 95% loan-to-value (LTV) mortgage.
+The 5% mortgage scheme - also known as the Mortgage Guarantee Scheme - is a new government-backed scheme, allowing first time buyers, home movers and previous homeowners to get a 95% loan-to-value (LTV) mortgage.

 Under the scheme, you can apply for a mortgage with only 5% deposit.
 And unlike the Help to Buy scheme, you don’t have to be a first time buyer or buying a new-build home to qualify.

-Since the pandemic started, 95% mortgages disappeared from the market, leaving lots of potential homeowners stuck paying high rents.
+95% mortgages had previously disappeared from the market, leaving lots of potential homeowners stuck paying high rents.
 The idea behind the scheme is to encourage mortgage lenders to bring these more accessible mortgages back to the market.

 The 95% mortgages will work just the same as any other mortgage - the experience won’t be any different for you as a buyer.